History of Pluto TV in Timeline

 July 1, 2019: Launch of Pluto TV Latino

-In September 2019, Pluto TV became available on mobile platforms in Germany, Austria, Switzerland, and the United Kingdom; first on iOS and Apple TV devices on September 6, and on Android devices on September 24.
+In September 2019, Pluto TV became available on mobile platforms in Germany, Austria, Switzerland and the UK; the service first became available in those countries on iOS and Apple TV devices on September 6, and on Android devices on September 24.

-On November 13, 2019, prior to the completion of the merger of CBS and Viacom, additional channels from CBS, including CBS News New York and Los Angeles services, and an Entertainment Tonight-branded entertainment news channel (ET Live), were added to the service.
+On November 13, 2019, prior to the completion of the merger additional channels from CBS, including the CBS News New York and Los Angeles services, and an Entertainment Tonight-branded entertainment news channel (ET Live), were added to the service.

-By November 2019, Pluto TV was estimated to have 20 million monthly active users.
+By November 2019, the service was estimated to have 20 million monthly active users.

 January 2020: New Logo Unveiled